 Due to legal regulations, students are not permitted to have guests attend school with them at any time.
-Parents/guardians are always welcome and tours may be arranged to view the school.
-Classroom visits require a 24-hour notice.
+Parents/guardians are always welcome, and tours may be arranged with the principal to view the school.
+Classroom visits require a request with 24-hour notice.
 Visitors must first register with security at the main entrance, sign-in, produce photo identification, and then proceed to register in the main office.
 Anyone who fails to follow these procedures will be considered a trespasser and is subject to arrest.